99-Daniele/Robotics/Report_FirstProject.md

   - **"SubPub.h"**

-    It's the definition of a class we create to be hable to have nodes that simultaneusly subscribe and publish data from/to different topics of different types.
+    It's the definition of a class we create to be able to have nodes that simultaneously subscribe and publish data from/to different topics of different types.
 To do so we created a template which takes the type of the subscribed message and type of the published message.

   - **Subscriber.h**